 Name meaning and origin

 This page has collected a large amount of names from different countries, regions and cultures, the project is constantly ongoing.
-The goal is to bring clarity to the meaning and origin of names.
+The goal is to bring clarity to the meaning, origin and myths of names.
 Read, explore and learn about the origin and meaning of the names, the names are categorized so you can search names by region/country, names by first letter or search for a single name.

 The Significance of Names